Bilateral, regional and global groupings and agreements involving India and/or affecting India’s interests.

 In resolving BIT disputes, the committee has made some useful interventions such as mentioning the possibility of establishing a BIT appellate mechanism and a multilateral investment court.

-The committee’s conclusion that the investor-state dispute settlement (ISDS) mechanism, given in Article 15 of the Indian Model BIT, provides an effective mechanism for settling BIT disputes between an investor and state is problematic for the following reasons:
+Issue: The committee’s conclusion that the investor-state dispute settlement (ISDS) mechanism, given in Article 15 of the Indian Model BIT, provides an effective mechanism for settling BIT disputes between an investor and state is problematic for the following reasons:

 First, Article 15 requires foreign investors to litigate in domestic courts at least for a period of five years.
 Assuming that proceedings end in five years but the investor is not happy with the outcome, the investor can initiate a BIT claim provided it is done within 12 months from conclusion of domestic proceedings.
 Out of these 12 months, the next six months must be spent trying to amicably settle the dispute with the state.
 If not, then the investor has to serve a 90-day notice period to the state, and only after this can she actually submit the dispute for BIT arbitration.
 In short, even if an investor is extremely alert, she only has a window of three months to actually submit a dispute for BIT arbitration.
 Such strict limitation periods dilute the effectiveness of the ISDS mechanism.